skafos/dashlights-model/README.md

 # dashlights-model
-a turicreate one-shot object detection model for the dashlights app
+A Turi Create object detection model for the Dashlights app.

 - dashlights-subaru includes all indicators data suitable to this model family (77 images / classes)